 What Causes Addictions?

-Certain behavioural traits may increase the possibility of trying addictive substances or activities, including:
+Certain behavioural and congenital traits may increase the possibility of trying addictive substances or activities, including:

 - Traumatic experiences during childhood such as neglect or abuse can increase the risk of developing addictive behaviours.

 - Mental health – Experts believe that people who experience anxiety and nervousness in their approach to daily life are more vulnerable to addiction.

 - Individuals struggling to cope with stress may also lean towards addictive behaviour patterns.

 Some experts believe there is a link between the repeated use of certain substances and activities, and how the brain experiences pleasure.
 An addictive behaviour triggers the creation of the hormone, dopamine, which causes feelings of pleasure and satisfaction.
 The brain remembers this rush of pleasure and wants them repeated.
 Over time, repeated use of a substance or activity changes how brain feels pleasure, so a user has to increase the dose or frequency in order to recreate the desired ‘high’ which can often mean it is more difficult to stop.

 Hypnotherapy sets out to help people to see their addictive behaviour as something they can control and overcome.

 Hypnotherapy for addiction targets the problem by inducing a state of heightened awareness in the patient.
 In this relaxed state, the patient is more receptive to suggestions and ideas that are compatible with their goals.
 By gaining a greater sense of self-efficacy, clients can start to exercise control over their behaviour.